rokubop/talon-mouse-rig/prd_ref5.md

 - `.over()` for time-based changes
 - `.rate()` for rate-based changes
 - `.hold()` and `.revert()` for temporary effects
-- Named effects (modifiers on base)
+- Named modifiers (relative changes to base)
 - Named forces (independent entities)
 - Baking/flattening for state management